 YMCA Camp Abnaki is accredited by this respected organization.
 ACA’s website includes general information for parents and professional resources for counselors, volunteers, staff and board of directors.

 Co-ed summer day camp for kids who have completed kindergarten through age 12 operated by the Greater Burlington YMCA.
-Camp Koda has six convenient locations around Chittenden County.
+Camp Koda has six convenient locations across Chittenden, Franklin & Washington County.

 More than 2,500 YMCAs are around the country, making it the largest not-for-profit community service organization in America.
 Learn more about how the YMCAs are striving to to make communities better.
 The Y: we’re for youth development, healthy living, and social responsibility.

 The Greater Burlington YMCA, located at 266 College Street, in Burlington, VT, features an accredited childcare program, two indoor pools, nautilus and cardiovascular center, programs for people of all ages and fitness abilities and more.
 To learn more about our Y, check out the website.

 KidsVT offers accurate and current information on local happenings, parenting articles, resources and more to make parenting easier and family life more fun.
 Learn more about this monthly offering at their website.

 The Vermont Camp Association has listings for camps throughout Vermont.
 This is a useful resource for parents or families looking for a girls or co-ed camp experience.

 Find and Go Seek is parents’ trusted source in northern Vermont.
 With fresh ideas everyday, we keep you in the know with weekend events, after-school activities, camps, festivals, story times and so much more.
 From teens to tots, we have something for everyone.